All achtung as Wolfsburg arrives in Manchester

-Reigning German champions VfL Wolfsburg arrived in Manchester today ahead of the side’s Champions League Group B encounter with United at Old Trafford tomorrow night.
-The Bundesliga side, seeded the group’s worst team, arrives with few in Sir Alex Ferguson’s squad expecting anything other than a thorough test for last season’s beaten finalists.
+Reigning German champions VfL Wolfsburg arrived in Manchester today ahead of the side’s Champions League Group B encounter with United at Old Trafford on Wednesday night.
+The Bundesliga side, seeded the group’s worst outfit, arrives with few in Sir Alex Ferguson’s squad expecting anything other than a thorough test for last season’s beaten finalists.
 But far from worrying about Wolfsburg, Ferguson is already looking beyond the group towards a third final in a row.

 “I think the material is there for us to win the European Cup again.
 We have a good bunch of players.
 And if we win it, it won’t be the team that wins it, it’ll be the squad,” said Ferguson.

 “But it’s not easy to win it, as we found out in last season’s final against Barcelona.”